 Talking to a young person about alcohol and other drugs

-- Gather information to make sure you are informed in advance about different drugs, their effects and risks.
-Organise your thoughts and have a clear idea of what it is you want to communicate.
-Think in advance about how you will answer any questions they have, for example, questions about whether you have used drugs.
+- Get information about different drugs, their effects, and risks.
+Think clearly about what it is you want to say.
+Think how you will answer any questions they ask, for example, questions about your own drug use.

-- Clearly express your expectations and rules about drug and alcohol use, and explain why the rules are important.
-For example, you might explain that you are concerned about drug and alcohol use because of evidence that it affects teenage brain development, and can lead to risky or regretted situations.
-Make sure that other parents who may supervise your child (for example, at a birthday party) are also aware of your rules and expectations about alcohol and drug use.
+- Clearly state your rules about alcohol and other drug use, and explain why your rules are important.
+For example, you can say you are worried about drug use because it affects teenage brain development and can lead to dangerous situations.
+Make sure that other parents who may supervise your child (for example, at a birthday party) also know your rules.

-- Calmly address any misperceptions the young person may have about alcohol and other drugs.
-One of the most widely held myths is the idea that it is common or normal to use drugs, when in fact the vast majority of young people have never tried an illegal drug.
-Stick to the facts without exaggerating, and encourage the young person to find out for themselves by exploring our drug factsheets.
+- Correct any untrue facts about alcohol and other drugs.
+For example, one of the most widely held beliefs is that it is normal to use alcohol and drugs, but most young people have never tried an illegal drug and do not use alcohol.
+Encourage your child to find out more for themselves by exploring our drug factsheets.

-- It is OK to ask directly about alcohol and drug use; but don’t make assumptions that they are using drugs.
+- It is fine to ask directly about alcohol or other drug use; but don’t guess that they are using drugs.

-- Be prepared for a negative reaction.
-A negative reaction does not mean the conservation was futile – it may take some time to process what has been said.
-Stay calm and reasonable.
+- Prepare yourself for a negative reaction.
+This does not mean the talk wasn't helpful– it may take some time for your child to understand what you have said.
+Stay calm and understanding.
 Don’t let it turn into an argument.

-- Let them know you care about them and remind them of their good qualities.
-Young people will be more likely to listen and take advice on board if they feel valued and respected.
+- Let them know you care and remind them of their good qualities.
+Young people are more likely to listen and take your advice if they feel loved and respected.